 The presence of other medical problems may affect the use of this vaccine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Illness, severe, with fever—The symptoms of the condition may be confused with the possible side effects of the vaccine.
+- Illness with fever, severe—The symptoms of the condition may be confused with the possible side effects of the vaccine.

-- Immune deficiency condition, or family history of—May decrease the useful effects of the vaccine.
+- Immune system problems—May decrease the useful effects of the vaccine.

 Proper Use of rabies vaccine

 You will receive this vaccine while you are in a hospital or clinic.
 A nurse or other trained health professional will give you this vaccine.
 The vaccine is injected into the upper arm muscle (deltoid).
 Very young or small children may have the vaccine injected into the upper leg (thigh) muscle.